bbauska/JS-svg/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch3-5a">3.5a Rectangles and Squares</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-A rectangle is a rect in the SVG spec, so to create one, we'd write
+<p>A rectangle is a rect in the SVG spec, so to create one, we'd write;</p>

 <pre>
 svg.create('rect');
 </pre>

-Next, we'll chain the set() method, focusing on the following five attributes of the rect element: x and y to set the position of its top left corner; width and height to define its size; and fill to define its color.
+<p>Next, we'll chain the set() method, focusing on the following five
+attributes of the rect element: x and y to set the position of its top left corner; width and height to define its size; and fill to define its color.</p>

-As we want a square rectangle (as a square is technically just a special kind of rectangle), we just need to set our width and height to the same value.
-Add the following code to our template:
+<p>As we want a square rectangle (as a square is technically just a special
+kind of rectangle), we just need to set our width and height to the same value.
+Add the following code to our template:</p>

 <pre>
 // <i>Background.</i>